wpsharks/comet-cache-pro/readme.txt

 - **Bug Fix (Pro)**: Fixed a bug with the HTML Compressor where `style`, `link` and/or `script` tags could end up out of order in certain scenarios.
 See [#45](https://github.com/websharks/html-compressor/issues/45).
 - **Bug Fix (Pro)**: Fixed a bug in the HTML Compressor related to JavaScript compression routines.
 See [#38](https://github.com/websharks/html-compressor/issues/38).

-For older Changelog entries, please see the `CHANGELOG` file.
+For older Changelog entries, please see the `CHANGELOG.md` file.